 - Remove the parsley and add flavorings as you see fit, lemon or honey/maple syrup are common tea additions!

-- Adjust the flavor as you see fit, add more parsley for a stronger flavor and reduce the amount used for a milder flavor.
+- Adjust as needed, add more parsley for a stronger flavor and reduce the amount used for a milder flavor.

 Keywords: parsley tea recipe, parsley tea benefits